Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the max amount of data (in units of MB per second) that can be transported over the external memory interface in a second.
-It's worked out by multiplying the interface width by the speed of its memory.
-In the case of DDR type memory, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Bandwidth is the largest amount of data (counted in megabytes per second) that can be transferred across the external memory interface in one second.
+It is calculated by multiplying the bus width by the speed of its memory.
+If it uses DDR RAM, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
 The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
-This figure is calculated by multiplying the total texture units by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This figure is worked out by multiplying the total number of texture units by the core speed of the chip.
+The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to the local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly record to the local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices